swangtree/ID1-Final-Project/README.md

 3. **Applications of flavor analysis** - Understanding correlations between flavors and perceptions of value can help with product development, food pairings, and targeted marketing.

 The figures used the in paper are created from charts made in `tea_data_analysis.py`.
 The data was manually scraped from [Steepster](https://steepster.com/) into csv files (I copied and pasted data from different websites into an excel file).
 In the future, I want to explore web scraping tools, but for this project the data was manually scraped due to time constraints.

+The entire paper process start to finish was completed within a week, so files aren't organized as neatly as I would like, but I'm happy with the end result!

 ## Configuration